25 Travel Trailer Must-Haves to Get on the Road Now

 7. Water Pressure Regulator

-RV campgrounds often have water pressure set to a level higher than your RV can handle.
-The regulator will help you prevent stress on your plumbing components and leaks in your RV.
+A water pressure regulator will help you prevent stress on your plumbing components and leaks in your RV.

 RV Water Pressure Regulator Valve (Brass)